All Episodes

 Why?

-You can't run a campaign sitting alone in your basement bunker and avoiding the mob, even when the mob, you know, question, they're not gonna ask him the same questions.
+You can't run a campaign sitting alone in your basement bunker and avoiding the mob, even when the mob, you know, question.

 Maybe a summer of love.

-All right, so now she's saying after the murders, there's one allegation of a rape that took place in there.
+So now she's saying after the murders, there's one allegation of a rape that took place in there.

 Do we ever confirm that from last night, Linda?

-Because we I did not get full confirmation.
+Because I did not get full confirmation.

-I don't know if anybody covered that, but you know, it was a Father's Day weekend, and you know, that includes teenagers, three-year-old boys struck by gunfire in his father's car car, homicides in Chicago up 22%, 14 killed, 104 people shot, you know, inside the chop zone.
+And that includes Teenagers, three-year-old boy struck by gunfire in his father's car, homicides in Chicago up 22%, 14 killed, 104 people shot, you know, inside the chop zone.

 The cops are begging, can you please let us in?

-Let me play this tape of the cops, pleading to get there's been a shooting in the CHOP zone, in the Chaz zone, in the festival zone, and the summer of love zone, and the cops, because they have allowed the anarchists to take over a big part of the city, because the dopey governor there, just like the dopey mayor there, just like the dopey governor of Illinois and the dopey mayor there, and the same with the dopey governors and mayor in New York, you know.
+And the cops, because they have allowed the anarchists to take over a big part of the city, because the dopey governor there, just like the dopey mayor there, just like the dopey governor of Illinois and the dopey mayor there, and the same with the dopey governors and mayor in New York, you know, oh, we're going to get out of bail, you know, get out on no bail.

-And then the action was in many cases being involved in hurting now nearly 900 police officers.
+And then the action was, in many cases, being involved in hurting now nearly 900 police officers.

 I mean, it's madness.

-And you know, these are America's children here.
+And, you know, these are America's children here.

-Twelve kids in Chicago were shot, 12 kids.
+12 kids in Chicago were shot, 12 kids.

-I mean, it is it is it takes my breath away.
+I mean, it takes my breath away.

-Joe, how are you gonna stop it?
+Joe, how are you going to stop it?

 And the protesters, in response to this, they've now set up barricades.

-They now are preparing to defend the CHOP zone from police.
+They now are preparing to defend the chop zone from police.

 The cops have to beg to go help the victims.